gaugefreedom/intelexta/schemas/PHASE2_SCHEMA_IMPLEMENTATION.md

 ## Conclusion

-**Phase 2 is complete and successful.** The v0.3 schema now accurately describes the CAR format as implemented by both IntelexTA Desktop and the verifiable-summary MCP server.
+**Phase 2 is complete and successful.** The v0.3 schema now accurately describes the CAR format as implemented by both Intelexta Desktop and the verifiable-summary MCP server.

 **Key Achievement**: Achieved **100% backward compatibility** - both existing implementations produce valid v0.3 CARs without any code changes.

-The schema is now the **single source of truth** for the IntelexTA CAR format, ready for community adoption and third-party tooling.
+The schema is now the **single source of truth** for the Intelexta CAR format, ready for community adoption and third-party tooling.